yaklein/bbpress-like-button/readme.txt

 == Frequently Asked Questions ==

-= I installed version 1.2 of the plugin and apparently it does not track likes = Version 1.2 of the plugin had a bug on plugin activation.
-Is solved in the next versions.
+= I installed version 1.2 or 1.3 of the plugin and apparently it does not track likes = Version 1.2 and 1.3 of the plugin had a bug on plugin activation.
+Is solved in version 1.4 and above.
 Please update your plugin

 = Why does not appear the like button in the frontend? = Plugin waits for **bbp_theme_before_reply_admin_links** action.
 Check your theme for this action.
 Another solutions is to add manually a call to the function that shows the button: **bbp_like_button()**.